 Challenges Associates with HMIS Development and Implementation

-At the inception stage, the main challenge was how to create an integrative enough system that would bring all parts of the currently defragmented/decentralized healthcare system together and ensure multilateral information exchange.
+At the initial stage, the main challenge was how to create an integrative enough system that would bring all parts of the currently defragmented/decentralized healthcare system together and ensure multilateral information exchange.
 The solution laid in the system design and top-down approach that the development team took.
 Consequently, the team did proper assessment of the system and of individual components in order to draw the links between them.

 The development of such a broad concept definitely entailed several other challenges, the ones that were could forecast and the ones that were not foreseen.
 Challenges were mainly associated with human factors (resistance to change) and internal IT/IS infrastructure of stakeholders (different levels of internal IT/IS development, hence varied capacity and skills to accept and manage these changes).
 Significant efforts were made into bringing all the parties together and making them a part of the development process.
 In summary, it was a totally integrative approach, client representative sitting in the HMIS office and vice versa.
 Besides, the process management, the team had to take of trainings and capacity building of the client, materialized in one-on-one training and several video and paper-based tutorials.

 As a result – HMIS is a fully integrated system – that has developed local, regional and will develop international links among different stakeholders that shall achieve rationalization, optimize scare resources and skills and minimize duplications.
-Currently the system is linked with the Civil and Public Registries, for the moment connection is being established with the Revenue Service (Customs Department) and in future is supposed to be integrated with international drug agencies and their confidential information databases.
+Currently the system is linked with the Civil and Public Registries, for the moment connection is being established with the Revenue Service (Customs Department) and in future is supposed to be integrated with international drug agencies and their databases in real time.

 Social Impact of the HMIS